 Perfect for smaller analysis processes through workbooks and quick sharing

-Excel needs a category on its own since this powerful tool has been in the hands of analysts for a very long time.
-Often considered as a traditional form of analysis, Excel is still widely used across the globe.
-The reasons are fairly simple: there aren’t many people who have never used it or came across at least once in their career.
+With 4.8 stars rating in Capterra and 4.7 in G2Crowd, Excel needs a category on its own since this powerful tool has been in the hands of analysts for a very long time.
+Often considered a traditional form of analysis, Excel is still widely used across the globe.
+The reasons are fairly simple: there aren’t many people who have never used it or come across it at least once in their career.
 It’s a fairly versatile data analyst tool where you simply manipulate rows and columns to create your analysis.
-Once this part is finished, you can export your data and send it to the desired recipients, hence, you can use Excel as a report tool as well.
+Once this part is finished, you can export your data and send it to the desired recipients, hence, you can use Excel as a reporting tool as well.
 You do need to update the data on your own, Excel doesn’t have an automation feature similar to other tools on our list.
-Creating pivot tables, managing smaller amounts of data and tinkering the tabular form of analysis, Excel has developed as an electronic version of the accounting worksheet to one of the most spread tools for data analysts.
+Creating pivot tables, managing smaller amounts of data and tinkering with the tabular form of analysis, Excel has developed as an electronic version of the accounting worksheet to one of the most spread tools for data analysts.

 A wide range of functionalities accompany Excel, from arranging to manipulating, calculating and evaluating quantitative data to building complex equations and using pivot tables, conditional formatting, adding multiple rows and creating charts and graphs – Excel has definitely earned its place in traditional data management.

-4 main experience features: customer, brand, employee, and product
+5 main experience features: design, customer, brand, employee, and product

 Additional research services by their in-house experts